 Biometric Information Privacy Act

-K&L Gates was one of the first law firms to develop a multidisciplinary group to address the significant class action litigation risk posed by the collection, storage and use of biometric data.
+K&L Gates was one of the first law firms to develop a multidisciplinary group to address the significant class action litigation risk posed by the collection, storage, and use of biometric data.
 Our biometric data compliance and defense team uses a multidisciplinary approach to support our clients.
-We work closely with the firm’s privacy, data protection and information management, labor and employment, class action litigation defense, and insurance coverage lawyers to advise companies who collect, store, and use biometric data about regulatory compliance and risk mitigation.
+We work closely with the firm’s Data Protection, Privacy, and Security, Labor, Employment, and Workplace Safety, Class Action Litigation Defense, and Insurance Recovery and Counseling lawyers to advise companies who collect, store, and use biometric data about regulatory compliance and risk mitigation.
 We also defend them in lawsuits filed under statutes like the Biometric Information Privacy Act.
 We believe our 360 degree approach to these cases is unique.
 Our goal is to not only quickly extricate our clients from these cases but also work to ensure ongoing compliance with BIPA and other privacy and data protection laws, and to do it all—whenever possible—with funds from applicable insurance policies.
 We serve as privacy counsel for regional, national, and international companies with diverse privacy issues.
 We have the experience to advise clients on a range of issues and compliance matters including defending clients in putative class action lawsuit suits brought under state biometric privacy laws, developing compliance programs for companies employing biometric systems in the United States and around the world, and advising companies regarding biometrics-related insurance coverage issues.